nspcc-dev/neo-go/docs/node-configuration.md

   pool, then invocation result will contain corresponding error inside the `FaultException` field.
-- `StartWhenSynchronized` controls when RPC server will be started, by default (`false` setting) it's started immediately and RPC is availabe during node synchronization.
+- `StartWhenSynchronized` controls when RPC server will be started, by default (`false` setting) it's started immediately and RPC is available during node synchronization.
 Setting it to `true` will make the node start RPC service only after full synchronization.
 - `TLS` section configures TLS protocol.